Captured are circularized: A relativistic treatment of extreme mass ratio inspirals crossing accretion disks: Basic framework

 where the coefficient $\mathcal{I}$ is related with Mach number $\mathcal{M}\equiv v_{\rm rel}/c_{s}$.
 In this work, we note that $\mathcal{I}\sim \mathcal{O}(1)$ in the relevant parameter regime and mainly rescales the interaction strength.
-We therefore set $\mathcal{I}=1$, for simplicity, which does not affect the qualitative orbital-evolution behavior discussed below.
+We therefore set $\mathcal{I}=1$, for simplicity, which does not affect the qualitative orbital-evolution behavior discussed below\footnote{ For typical orbital scales $r\sim 10^2\ M_{\bullet}$ in this work, the motion of the SMO is expected to be supersonic, in which case $\mathcal{I}\sim\Lambda\sim\mathcal{O}(1)$, where $\Lambda$ denotes the Coulomb logarithm~\cite{Wang2024}.}.
 The reference damping coefficient $\gamma_{\rm g}$ associated with the acceleration dominated by dynamical friction can be written in the numerical form as